 EMERGENCY MONEY TO THE PEOPLE

-We are in a health crisis, and entering an economic crisis.
+This is a health and economic crisis.
 Let’s give Emergency Money to the People.

-As families and communities deal with the coronavirus outbreak and resulting economic toll, we must provide immediate financial support to the millions of American families who were already living paycheck-to-paycheck before this crisis unfolded.
-Widespread precarity, income inequality, racial exclusion and corporate concentration have put all of us in a very poor position to weather this storm.
+As families and communities continue to deal with the coronavirus outbreak and resulting economic toll, we must provide lasting financial support to the millions of American families who were already living paycheck to paycheck before this crisis unfolded.

-- Big – at the scale of the crisis
+- Bigger – at the scale of the crisis

-Bottom line: we need to get money into people’s pockets as quickly as possible.
+Bottom line: we need to get money into people’s pockets as quickly as possible, and for as long as this crisis lasts.
 Sign on if you’re with us.

 Join leaders and organizations from across the nation in the call for Emergency Money to the People.